Namugongo

-Location
+Location.

 Namugongo is in Kyaliwajjala Ward, in Kira Municipality, Wakiso District, approximately 12 km north-east of Uganda's capital Kampala.
 The township is bordered by Nsasa to the north, Sonde and Bukeerere to the east, Bweyogerere to the south-east, Naalya and Kireka directly to the south, Kyaliwajjala to the south-west, and central Kira to the west and north-west.
 The coordinates of Namugongo are 0°23'43.0"N, 32°39'57.0"E (Latitude:0.395289; Longitude: 32.665835).

 Uganda Martyrs

 On 3 June 1886, 32 young men, pages of the court of King Mwanga II of Buganda, were burned to death at Namugongo for their refusal to renounce Christianity.
 They were Anglican and Catholic.
 Annually on 3 June, Christians from Uganda and other parts of the world congregate at Namugongo to commemorate the lives and religious beliefs of the Uganda Martyrs.
 Crowds have been estimated in hundreds of thousands in some years.
 In June 2015, an estimated 2 million people attended the event.

-The Namugongo Shrines were first recognised by Joshua Serufusa-Zake (1884–25 June 1985) when he was the Sabaddu of Kira Sub-County.
+The Uganda Martyrs Shrine Namugongo were first recognised by Joshua Serufusa-Zake (1884–25 June 1985) when he was the Sabaddu of Kira Sub-County.
 He constructed a structure at the Namugongo site, where it appears shrines were built later for prayer.

 His interest in Christianity was enhanced by his father's participation in the wars that brought Christianity to Uganda.
-His father, Semei Musoke Seruma Katiginya, had earned a name for brevity "Ngubu" from the wars.
+His father, Semei Musoke Seruma Katiginya, had earned a name for brevity, "Ngubu" from the wars.

-Churches are in areas where martyrs were killed, and they are also honored on churches' murals and stain glasses.
-The most prominent shrine is Namugongo which is located where St. Charles Lwanga and his companions were burned.
-The Ugandan tradition of honoring martyrs is important because Ugandans are honoring their pre-Christian heritage of spirituality and ancestry.
+Churches stand in locations where martyrs met their fate, their memory enshrined in the murals and stained glass adorning these sacred spaces.
+The most prominent shrine is Namugongo, which is located where St. Charles Lwanga and his companions were burned.
+The Ugandan Christian tradition of honoring martyrs is important because, in doing so, Ugandan Christians honor their pre-Christian heritage of spirituality and ancestry.
 The martyr's feast happens on June 3, and there are about half a million people who participate in the feast annually, and the day of the feast is a national holiday.
 Many pilgrims come from Kenya, Rwanda, Tanzania, and all over Uganda to take part in the Ugandan Martyr's Feast Day at Namugongo, and many others follow the celebration on national television.